TeamVanced/Vanced/.github/ISSUE_TEMPLATE/bug_report.md

 Replace here with the screenshot of the bug or provide screen recording for proper debugging.

-_Attach images or videos or logcats in case of crashes if possible.
+_Attach logcats in case of crashes by uploading them to pastebin or katbin if possible.
 These can help solve the issue._